 * * *

 I grew up on a farm amongst the endless dunes of the Kalahari, in Namibia.
-Though firmly rooted in Africa, I am also tethered to Germany by an illustrious line of forebears, stretching all the way to Hamburg and Mecklenburg-Vorpommern.
+Though firmly rooted in Africa, I am also tethered to Germany by a long line of forebears, stretching all the way to Hamburg and Mecklenburg-Vorpommern.
 Just when our four adult children, themselves adrift all over the globe, started to complain about not having a 'family home' to return to anymore, we stumbled upon a fairytale town in Bavaria, Germany, called Landsberg am Lech, and decided to stay in one place for a while.
-So, should you feel you may benefit from my therapies, I am available for consultations in Landsberg am Lech.
-I also do many of my sessions online, especially now due to Covid-19 contact restrictions.
+So, should you feel you may benefit from my therapies, I am available for consultations in Landsberg am Lech, or on-line, via ZOOM.

 Should you be interested in booking a session with me, please contact me here.